Choosing a Safe Place to Live

 What would happen if a fire started?
 Could you easily reach a fire exit?
-Would you have enough fire exits?
+Are there enough fire exits?
 When inspecting a prospective rental, consider how different housing styles entail different procedures in case of fire.
 A poorly converted basement apartment could leave you trapped in a room with windows too small to climb through.
-A large building complex with an inefficient warning system could leave occupants with little time to escape.
+A large building complex with an inefficient warning system could leave you with little time to escape.

-The primary consideration is how long would it take you to notice a fire alert signal and could you safely leave the building once alerted?
+The primary considerations are how long would it take you to notice a fire alert signal and could you safely leave the building once alerted?

 Electrical overload is a common source of fire.
 Does the electrical system meet your needs?
 Are sufficient outlets available to prevent power taps and excessive extension cord use?

 Are space heaters or fireplaces vented properly and are they far enough away from combustible materials, such as drapes?
 Is the room large enough for your furniture to stand a safe distance from fireplaces and space heaters?

 The type of building is also a factor in fire safety.
 Some building-specific considerations follow:

 Are alarm stations, fire extinguishers, emergency exits and lighting easily accessible and maintained?
 Could you get out of your building without the use of the elevator if you were physically disabled?

 If something blocked your primary entrance, could you climb out any of the windows?